erelon/SMDPfier/docs/durations.md

 **Duration metadata** is the key feature that enables true Semi-Markov Decision Process (SMDP) learning with proper temporal discounting using γ^{ticks}.

+**As of SMDPfier ≥0.1.0**, duration also affects the **environment-level macro reward** through the default rate-based aggregation, making time efficiency a first-class objective.

 ## 🎯 The Critical Distinction: Steps vs Duration (Ticks)

 **This is the most important concept in SMDPfier.** Understanding this distinction is essential for proper SMDP learning.